 To test Hypothesis N1b (TF-CBTp will lead to greater reductions in hypervigilance for social threat) participants will be asked to complete a task probing the processing of facial emotions and ability to regulate their emotional responses to social threat.
-As per our previous studies examining neural changes following CBTp [32-34], participants are presented with faces displaying potentially threatening (angry), affiliative (happy) or neutral emotions.
-On half of the trials, participants will view the images and give subjective ratings of the level of threat.
-On the other half of trials, participants are instructed to reappraise the stimuli to a more neutral explanation (e.g., "the person is angry with someone else, rather than with me").
-Neural activation during potentially threatening emotion will be contrasted against activity when viewing "neutral", scrambled faces.
+As per our previous studies examining neural changes following CBTp [32-34], participants are presented with faces displaying potentially threatening (angry) or affiliative (happy) emotions.
+On half of the trials, participants will view the images and give subjective ratings of the level of threat (automatic threat processing).
+On the other half of trials, participants are instructed to reappraise the stimuli to a more neutral explanation (e.g., "the person is angry with someone else, rather than with me"; reappraised threat).
+Neural activation during